HewlettPackard/galadriel/doc/galadriel_server.md

 ### Global Flags

+These flags can be used across all commands.

 | Flag           | Description                              | Default                          |
 |----------------|------------------------------------------|----------------------------------|
 | `--socketPath` | Path to the Galadriel Server API socket. | `/tmp/galadriel-server/api.sock` |

 ## Sample Configuration File

-Below is a sample configuration file for the Galadriel server.
+The following is a sample configuration file for the Galadriel server:

 ```hcl
 server {